 Israeli Prime Minister Benjamin Netanyahu is under investigation for corruption even as his government was recently censured over the controversial West Bank settlements.
 And while the economy remains robust, rising political risk (both domestic and regional) may continue to keep investors cautious.

 Amid increasing diplomatic disagreements, Israel’s economy remains robust.
-GDP growth is forecast at 3.2% in both 2017 and 2018.
-GDP rose 5.1% y/y in Q3, pointing to upside risks to the growth forecasts.
-Adding to this, the Bank of Israel just raised its 2016 growth forecast from 2.8% to 3.5%.
+GDP growth is forecast at 3.2 percent in both 2017 and 2018.
+GDP rose 5.1 percent y/y in the third quarter, pointing to upside risks to the growth forecasts.
+Adding to this, the Bank of Israel just raised its 2016 growth forecast from 2.8 percent to 3.5 percent.

-Price pressures, however remain weak.
-Israel’s CPI has fallen -0.3% y/y in both October and November of 2016.
+Price pressures, however, remain weak.
+Israel’s CPI has fallen -0.3 percent y/y in both October and November of 2016.
 Despite this, these figures are the “highest” (least negative) rate since February.
 Higher energy costs and low base effects should see inflation move higher this year.
 The central bank’s monthly survey shows inflation is expected at 0.6% in 12 months from now.